-Follow this workflow to set up this recommended feature.
+Follow this tutorial to set up this recommended feature.

 Prefer an API?

 If you'd rather use an API to set up and manage, you can use a combination of Akamai's Property Manager and Script Management APIs.
-Check out the workflow.
+Check out the tutorial.